Randy Moss: 2010 season

 In the week leading up to the Patriots' 2010 season opener against the Cincinnati Bengals, Moss, who was entering the final year of his contract told CBS Sports that he "did not feel wanted" in New England absent a contract extension offer.
 Moss went on to catch five passes for 59 yards in Week 1.
 After the game, Moss told reporters that it would be his final season with the Patriots.
 The Boston Herald reported weeks later that Moss requested a trade following the game.

 Moss had two receptions in Week 2 against the New York Jets, including a 34-yard touchdown that he caught one-handed after All-Pro cornerback Darrelle Revis pulled a hamstring.
 The following week against the Buffalo Bills, Moss had two more catches, both for touchdowns.
-His final game in New England came in Week 4 on Monday Night Football against the Miami Dolphins; he did not record a catch in the game for the first time in his Patriots career as a touchdown pass attempt off a fake spike bounced off his hands in the end zone.
+His final game in New England came in Week 4 against the Miami Dolphins; he did not record a catch in the game for the first time in his Patriots career as a touchdown pass attempt off a fake spike bounced off his hands in the end zone.